Australia's Largest Specialist Personal Injury Firm

 Pain and suffering settlement example 1: 28% of MEC

 70-year-old Carol was shopping at a hardware store when she tripped on a steeply raised curb at the store’s entrance and injured her ankle.
-She suffered a fracture and a dislocation which has caused her ongoing pain, poor mobility, and a restricted range of motion.
+She suffered a fracture and a dislocation, which has caused her ongoing pain, poor mobility, and a restricted range of motion.
 She needed two surgeries, plate implants, and screws to stabilise her ankle.
 After the injury, she spent a week in hospital and was discharged in a wheelchair for a further six weeks because she was completely unable to bear weight.
 She now walks with a cane.

 Pain and suffering settlement example 2: 40% of MEC

-Shocked, terrified, and in pain, Oliver was rushed to hospital in an ambulance where he received stitches and had his wounds bandaged.
+Shocked, terrified, and in pain, Oliver was rushed to hospital in an ambulance, where he received stitches and had his wounds bandaged.
 He’ll have scars on his arm and face for life.
 This will mean he can’t spend long periods in the sun, which may impact his future work prospects.
 As a result of the scars, Oliver had to move schools because he was being bullied so badly, compounding his psychological injuries.
 He also has a significant fear of dogs.

 Though the potential future costs of medical treatment were unknown, the judge saw the considerable impact Oliver’s injuries had already had on his life.
-Oliver was assessed as being 40% of MEC, and was awarded $282,000 compensation for pain and suffering, on top of his other claims.
+Oliver was assessed as being 40% of the MEC, and was awarded $282,000 compensation for pain and suffering, on top of his other claims.

 Pain and suffering settlement example 3: 70% of MEC